Lydia Jazmine: Early life and education

-Lydia was born in Masaka in 1991.
+Jazmine was born in Masaka in 1991.
 She attended Victoria Nile School for her elementary school.
 She then transferred to Saint Mary's School Namaliga, in Kimenyedde sub-county, Mukono District.
 She completed high school at Cityland College Matugga, in Matugga, Wakiso District.
-In February 2016, Lydia graduated from Multitech Business School in Kampala, Uganda's capital and largest city, with a Bachelor of Business Administration and Management degree.
+In February 2016, she graduated from Multitech Business School in Kampala, Uganda's capital and largest city, with a Bachelor of Business Administration and Management degree.

 Music career

-Lydia Jazmine started singing in high school, after she joined the school choir.
+Jazmine started singing in her high school's choir.
 Later she joined the church choir at the Passover Harvest Centre and at Watoto Church.
-When she graduated from high school, she joined a band called Gertnum, where she sang background vocals.
+When she graduated from high school, she joined a band called Gertnum, in which she sang background vocals.

 Later, the music group Radio and Weasel signed Jazmine to a contract as a back-up singer.
 She is the back-up vocalist on the songs "Ntunga" and "Breath Away".
 She later performed background vocal lyrics for Bebe Cool and Sheebah Karungi.
 Her first single was a duet with Rabadaba called "You Know", released circa 2014.